Recent Water Damage Posts

 2. Keep Your Home in Good Condition

 A poorly maintained home is more likely to be damaged in a home flood or other disaster.
 Keep your roof patched and replace it when needed.
 Seal any leaks around the windows and doors.
 Fix any leaking plumbing and repair or replace broken appliances.
 If you need to file an insurance claim, be sure to mitigate your damage by cleaning up standing water promptly and covering holes in the roof, windows or siding with plywood or tarp.
-If there is a lot of water in your home, you may want to consider having a water remediation company in Hickory Hollow, TN, dry it out thoroughly.
+If there is a lot of water in your home, you may want to consider having a water remediation company in Nashville, TN, dry it out thoroughly.

 3. Consult Your Insurance Professional

 If you are unsure whether to file a claim or not, ask your insurance agent.
 Your policy is there to be used when you need it so do not be afraid to ever file a claim.